 Acuity is the more expensive of the two, but it does offer a seven-day free trial of any of its packages.
 Compared to Calendly, Acuity’s breadth of features also provides greater value for the money.
 For example, Acuity’s higher priced tiers include compatibility with payment processors, email reminders, branding and customization tools and templates, integration with Zapier, and more.

-Acuity’s most expensive pricing tier allows for up to 36 calendars, customized API access, automated time zone conversion, and a business associate agreement (BAA) for HIPAA compliance.
+Acuity’s most expensive pricing tier allows for up to 36 calendars, customized API access, automated time zone conversion, and a business associate agreement (BAA) for HIPAA compliance features.

 Add scheduling functionality with Jotform